Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 So given that the network is a complex adaptive system thats always changing then any plan is simply a speculation on the future based on an uncertain snapshot thats riddled with immediacy bias... thats not going to work!

 Let's update our thinking; what we really need is a process or method that acts as a foundation and creates a stable baseline.
 What's that look like?
-You need a keystone methodology that is global in scope but can be applied to specific instances and scenarios.
+We need a keystone methodology that is global in scope but can be applied to specific instances and scenarios; without this we have no baseline - just an arbitrary selection of methods that may or may not work in a given context.

-Right, so plan must be a living process.
-So what does a distributed governance implementation process look like?
+So the plans actually a process - what  look like?
 Well this again I don't know because its happening in real time and being only a part unable to see the macroscopic whole I'm blind.
 Even if I could examine whole with such a gods ee view; the living world is complex, emergent and even chaotic so I doubt it would make sense.
 There are infinite unknowns here so we're dealing with uncertainty, and due to this hazard agency can exist.

 ## How?
 Pragmatically though, let endevour to continue the thought experiment and try to invisage how we to get to our desired end state of planetary regeneration.
 Thats our mission after all so let's look at the Regen Ecosystem and try to figure it out.